StorageB/custom-command-menu/README.md

 ### Commands

 Enter a name and command for each entry to include it in the drop-down menu.
+- Type --- or ~~~ in the name field to create a visual separator line in the menu.
+- Adding text after --- or ~~~ creates a labeled separator.
 - Use the **☑ checkbox** to toggle a command's visibility.
 - Select the **⋮ more options** button to duplicate or delete a command.